Contact us and see what NetOwl can do for you!

 7. How fast and scalable is the fuzzy name matching?

-In many use cases, such as with matching air travelers against a terrorist watch list, the fuzzy name matching has to be real-time and scalable at peak travel times.
+In many use cases, such as matching air travelers against a terrorist watch list or screening financial transactions for AML, the fuzzy name matching has to be real-time and scalable at peak usage times.
 In other cases, such as that of a marketing firm working to update a customer database, the matching can happen at a slower pace.
-Depending on your use case, you need to see if the fuzzy name matching product addresses your speed and scalability requirements.
+Depending on your use case, your fuzzy name matching product must meet your speed and scalability requirements.

 8. Is it customizable?